timklapdor/heart-soul-machine/src/blog/2024-11-OEGlobal-Presentation.md

 ---

 The conference was on Open Education, and my aim for this presentation was to share the work I have been doing in developing elements of a Design System with the idea of providing it as a start to an open practice for learning designers.
+It was a 20 minute presentation - so I do glide across a lot and not hit a lot of depth as a result.
 This is a bit of a test for presentation posts, I'm assessing the value of putting a talk here vs slides.
 Obviously this has more narrative, but also a bit more effort to pull together.
 Anyway enjoy and feel free to give me any feedback (contacts at the bottom)!

 ---